Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 1. In the **Register an application page** that appears, enter your application's registration information:
    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `multitenant-spa`.
    - Under **Supported account types**, select **Accounts in any organizational directory and personal Microsoft accounts**.
-   - In the **Redirect URI (optional)** section, select **Single-page application** in the combo-box and enter the following redirect URI: `http://localhost:4200`.
+   - In the **Redirect URI** section, select **Single-page application** in the combo-box and enter the following redirect URI: `http://localhost:4200`.
 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
-1. In the app's registration screen, select **Authentication** in the menu.
-   - If you don't have a platform added, select **Add a platform** and select the **Single-page application** option.
-   - In the **Redirect URI** section, enter the following redirect URI: `http://localhost:4200`.
-1. Select **Save** to save your changes.
-1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the Apis that your application needs.
+1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the Apis that your application needs.
    - Click the **Add a permission** button and then,
    - Ensure that the **Microsoft APIs** option is selected.
    - In the list of APIs, select the API `Microsoft Graph`.
    - In the **Delegated permissions** section, select the **User.Read.All** in the list.
 Use the search box if necessary.
-   - Click on the **Add permissions** button at the bottom.
+   - Select the **Add permissions** button at the bottom.

 ### Configure the application